kotran-org/.github/README.md

 </p>

 ## Introduction
-This provides a public organization profile.
+It provides a public organization profile.

 ## License
 All contents of the repository are free to use under the [MIT License](http://opensource.org/licenses/MIT).